ASU-Vibe-Coding-Centre/mcp-learning/06-integration-patterns/README.md

 Throughout your exercises, you can ask questions like:

-- "How do I configure Claude Desktop to use my server?"
+- "How do I configure Cursor IDE to use my server?"
 - "Why isn't my server appearing in MCP Inspector?"
 - "How should I handle API rate limits?"
 - "What's the best way to structure multiple servers?"